 ElectroMagnetic Fields (EMF)

-Telekom Albania, as part of the OTE Group, recognizes the genuine public interest in the mobile communication technology both regarding handsets and base stations.
+Telekom Albania recognizes the genuine public interest in the mobile communication technology both regarding handsets and base stations.
 With a sense of responsibility for its millions of customers, as well as for those interested parties which show a special interest due to having a base station in their neighborhood, the OTE Group handles participation of the public, environmental issues and customer needs in an open, constructive and honest manner.

 At the same time and in cooperation with state authorities and the scientific society, OTE Group encourages independent scientific studies in health research.